-The college friends Paul, Karen, Bert, Marcy and Jeff rent an isolated cabin in the woods to spend a week together.
-When they arrive, a man contaminated with a weird disease asks for help to them, but they get in panic and burn the man, who falls in the water reservoir and dies.
-The whole group, except Karen, makes a pact of drinking only beer along the week without knowing where the dead body is.
+College friends Paul, Karen, Bert, Marcy and Jeff rent an isolated cabin in the woods to spend a week together.
+When they arrive, a man contaminated with a weird disease asks them for help, but they panic and burn the man, who falls into the water reservoir and dies.
+The whole group, except Karen, makes a pact to drink only beer the rest of the week without knowing where the dead body is.
 When Karen drinks tap water and gets the disease, the group begins their journey to hell.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 While filming a particularly bloody scene, Rider Strong decided to go for a walk in the woods between setups.
 Covered head to toe in blood, he happened upon a group of 35 schoolgirls, who were on a field trip.
 The girls screamed at the sight of this blood-drenched hiker, and then screamed even louder when they realized the hiker was the star of Boy Meets World (1993).
 The girls chased Rider through the woods.
 Strong eventually made it back to the film crew, and vowed never to wander off between scenes again.
 See more »

 Though the scenery dictates fall, and the characters say that they had just finished finals, they mean that they had just finished their Fall semester finals, not their end of year or spring semester finals.
 See more »